 Payment for Vaccinations: There will be no cost to residents or staff to receive the vaccine.

-Impact on Visitation in Long Term Caare: Long term care facilities will not be able to return to normal until a vaccine is administered to most residents and staff.
-As soon as we start to successfully administer the vaccine in our communities, we hope can begin to discuss what’s next for our community and for long-term care communities across our state.
-Until that time, please continue your infection prevention and control practices and follow the most current visitation guidance, even after you start vaccinations.
+Impact on Visitation in Long Term Care: Long term care facilities will not be able to return to normal until a vaccine is administered to most residents and staff.
+As soon as we start to successfully administer the vaccine in our communities, we hope we can begin to discuss what’s next for our community and for long-term care across our state.
+Until that time, we will continue our infection prevention and control practices and follow the most current visitation guidance from the state, even after we start vaccinations.